Animal suicide: Stinging

-Some social Hymenoptera including bees, wasps, and ants, may use their stinger to deliver poisonous chemicals to their attacker, effectively killing both the predator and the insect in the colony's defense.
+Honeybees use their stinger to deliver poisonous chemicals to their attacker, effectively both injuring the predator and killing the insect in the colony's defense.
 This self-destructive and often altruistic defense is known as sting autonomy.
 The stinger is easily torn from the animal's body, allowing the hazardous stinger to be left stuck in the predator.
+Honey bees are the only bees to die after stinging.

-Mal-adaptive behavior
+Maladaptive behavior

 Migration

 Lemmings are known to migrate when the population in their area becomes too large for its food supply.
 During these migrations, some will swim to cross bodies of water, but not all of them will make it back to land alive.
 This unfortunate consequence of migration has sometimes been perceived as an act of mass suicide.
 This myth has been popularized in various media.